Related Posts

 Causes of Muscular Dystrophy

 Muscular dystrophy is a group of genetic disorders characterized by progressive muscle weakness and degeneration.
-The causes of muscular dystrophy vary depending on the specific type, but they all involve mutations in genes responsible for the production of proteins necessary for normal muscle function.
+The causes of muscular dystrophy vary depending on the specific type, but they all involve gene mutations that produce proteins necessary for normal muscle function.
 These gene mutations can be inherited from one or both parents, or they can occur spontaneously during early development.
-Some types of muscular dystrophy are caused by mutations in the dystrophin gene, while others are caused by mutations in other genes involved in muscle structure and function.
+Mutations in the dystrophin gene cause some types of muscular dystrophy, while others are caused by mutations in other genes involved in muscle structure and function.

 Symptoms of Muscular Dystrophy